laravel/docs/upgrade.md

         return $this->belongsTo(User::class);
     }

 Just like previous Laravel releases, this relationship will typically use `user_id` as the foreign key.
-However, the behavior could be different from previous releases if you are overriding the `getKeyName` method of the `User` model.
+However, the behavior could be different from previous releases if you are overriding the `$primaryKey` property or `getKeyName` method of a model.
 For example:

     public function getKeyName()
     {